Bohaz-111/Lattice-Dynamics---Molecular-Dynamics-simulation-of-vibrations-in-1D-crystal/README.md

 - 1D chain with periodic boundary conditions; velocity-Verlet integrator.
 - CSVR thermostat (canonical sampling through velocity rescaling) with user-set time constant $$\tau$$.
 - CMD evolves the atoms on Feynman-Kleinert effective potential, the method is based on path integral formulation of quantum mechanics.
-- CSPD samples each normal mode at an effective temperature, the method is based on the diagonal coherent state representation of Kubo-transformed momentum operator (see attached CSPD document for detail)
+- CSPD samples each normal mode at an effective temperature, the method is based on the diagonal coherent state representation of Kubo-transformed momentum operator. (see attached CSPD document for detail)
 - Real-space <-> normal-mode transforms; VACF $$C_k(t)$$; Fourier transform to spectra $$S_k(\omega)$$ and total VDOS.
 - Exports frequency–VDOS data for plotting.